bpn182/RasikaDanceAcademy/README.md

 ## About the Academy

-Rashika Dance Academy is a beacon of Indian classical dance excellence, established over three decades ago in Mumbai, India.
+Rashika Dance Academy is a beacon of Indian classical dance excellence, established over three decades ago.
 Founded by Rashika Sharma, a highly accomplished dancer with multiple national awards and international recognition, the academy has trained more than 500 students who have performed on global stages.

+### Contact Information

+**Location:**
+Bellavista, New South Wales, Australia

+**Phone:**
+0433 005 131

+**Classes Available At:**
+- BellaVista
+- Baulkham Hills

+**Email:**
+info@rashikadance.com

 ### What Makes This Academy Special
-- **Award-Winning Founder**: Led by Rashika Sharma, a multi-award-winning dancer recognized across India
+- **Award-Winning Founder**: Led by Rashika Sharma, a multi-award-winning dancer recognized internationally
 - **International Training**: Students trained to perform at international levels
 - **Cultural Preservation**: Dedicated to preserving and promoting Indian classical dance traditions
 - **Global Impact**: Alumni performing on stages across continents
+- **Charitable Focus**: "We at Rasika see the need not the cause" - Using dance as a platform for positive social impact

 ## Website Design Philosophy